 A faculty member’s academic service to the community or to the profession beyond the campus may confirm stature in scholarship and teaching, may enliven the intellectual climate on campus, and may improve opportunities for students and faculty colleagues.
 Evaluations of high-quality contributions of service are valued and may have weight in decisions on appointment, reappointment, promotion, and advancement to tenure.

-Academic related service that may be recognized follows.
+Academically related service that may be recognized follows.
 This list is not exhaustive.

 Membership and leadership in committee service for the department, college/school, or university.